Best Places To Visit in Kosovo: 3-Day Itinerary

 When you are a fan of bright colors and ethnic motives, you’ll love to souvenir shopping in Pristina.

 Even though there are only a few souvenir shops, they sell great quality and the items are in most cases made in Kosovo or Albania.

-My friend couldn’t resist to get a carpet, whereas I had to get one of these colorful blouses and a scarf.
-But it’s needless to say that I could have brought an entire luggage full of artisan souvenir from Kosovo.
+My friend couldn’t resist getting a carpet, whereas I had to get one of these colorful blouses and a scarf.
+But it’s needless to say that I could have brought an entire suitcase full of artisan souvenirs from Kosovo.